petechd/eq-questionnaire-schemas/style_guide.md

 ## Global variables

 - Global variables are variables known at questionnaire launch.
 They don't change during the completion of a questionnaire.
-- Top-level arguments (`--tla-str`) are used to pass variables that are used in 5 blocks or less.
+- Top-level arguments (`--tla-str`) should be used to pass variables that are used in 5 blocks or less.
-- External variables (`--ext-str`) are used to pass variables that are used in a more than 5 blocks.
+- External variables (`--ext-str`) should be used to pass variables that are used in more than 5 blocks.
   - External variables are used for `census_date` and `region_code`.
   - Example of an external variable in `answers`: